 Our subsidiary in Singapore selects two students from Asian-Pacific countries per year.
-So far, we have extended the programme to the Philippines, Pakistan Sri Lanka and Bangladesh.
+So far, we have extended the programme to the Philippines, Pakistan, Sri Lanka and Bangladesh.
+We have engaged with coming student from Vietnam to begin scholarship in 2021.